 To save the money needed for your trip, try starting a separate vacation fund.
 This simple trick helps you see exactly how much money you’ve got set aside for that trip to the beach you’ve been planning.
-Using an online checking account is a great way to get started.
+Using a high-yield savings account a great way to get started.
 This easy tip helps you keep your travel money separate but still accessible when you need it.
 It’s a blast to watch your cash stash grow, plus it doesn’t get lumped into your general funds and spent on something it was never intended for.
-To boost your savings rate, try earning easy money by taking surveys like these.
+To boost your savings rate, try earning easy money by taking paid surveys like these.

 8) Set a Vacation Budget